 Whether you’re just trying to decide which version is right for you, or you’ve downloaded it and had a look around but ended up confused, or you’ve used it for a while and now your images are in chaos - whatever your situation, you need advice and support that’s based on your specific situation.
 Something which can rarely be got from books, YouTube, or other online resources - which are written in more general terms, for the widest possible audience.

-So anyway, I thought it might help to explain some of the basics initially, starting with how to avoid being pushed down a specific route by Adobe, which is almost always not the best solution.
-The reality is that Adobe wants to tie you to its storage offer, so you have all your images in their cloud - but this is not ideal for two key reasons.
-Firstly, when you run out of the storage space you started with, which happens surprisingly fast, they will charge you for more - and secondly, most people find they don’t even know where their images are actually stored locally once imported into LR, which makes managing them (and backing them up!) far harder.
+So anyway, I thought it might help to explain some of the basics initially, starting with how to avoid being pushed down a specific route by Adobe, which is often not the best solution.
+The reality is that Adobe wants to encourage you to use its storage offer, so you have all your images in their cloud - but this is not ideal for two key reasons.
+Firstly, when you run out of the storage space you started with, which happens surprisingly fast, they will charge you for more - and secondly, most people find they don’t even know where (or if) their images are actually stored locally once imported into LR, which makes managing them, and backing them up, far harder.

 Step One is to choose the right Lightroom Plan - and for almost all the photographers I’ve worked with over the years, that is the ‘Adobe Creative Cloud Photography Plan’ - which includes both versions (LR and LR Classic), plus Lightroom Mobile, Photoshop and 20Gb of cloud storage.